 Cefalù is one of the most visited places in Sicily.
-Its tiny size does not keep thousands of tourists from visiting it every day during the summer months.
+While tiny in size, it does not keep thousands of tourists from visiting every day during the summer months.

-The truth is that at first, I didn’t want to spend a day of our Sicily road trip in Cefalù, because I thought that in the middle of summer the crowd would not let me enjoy the city.
-However, we did not only manage to dodge the masses, but we also discovered secret corners where we could get lost and be by ourselves.
+The truth is that I didn’t want to spend any time of our Sicily road trip in Cefalù at first, because I thought that I would not enjoy the city amongst the summer crowd.
+However, not only did we managed to dodge the masses, we also discovered secret corners where we could get lost and be by ourselves.

-Keep in mind that one day in Cefalù is enough to visit this small city in detail.
+One day is enough to visit this small city in detail.
 In fact, we did not even spend a night here, since the prices are extremely high compared to less touristy areas.

 WHERE TO PARK IN CEFALÙ

-If you arrive in Cefalù by car, it will be good to plan where you are going to park, since it is not an easy task here.
-Due to the small size of the city, parking is limited in its center except for several private parkings.
+If you plan to arrive in Cefalù by car, you should know where to park in advance, since it is not an easy task here.
+Being a small city, parking in the center of town is limited except for several private lots.

-From here, you can walk the entire Lungomare Giuseppe Giardina seafront to reach the center.
-In addition, you will see how many people go early to the beach in order to get a spot, and how it is better to look for alternative beaches than going to the crowded beach of Cefalù during the summertime.
+From here, you can walk the entire Lungomare Giuseppe Giardina seafront to reach the city center.
+Along the walk, you will see many people early at the beach to secure a spot, because it’s just that busy during summertime.
+Luckily, there are alternative beaches than the crowded one in Cefalù.
 We’ll talk about that later.

 Top things to do in Cefalù in one day

-Cefalú is a pretty small town, so one day should be enough time to visit it.
-In our case we started exploring the surroundings of Cefalù first, ending up visiting the historical center of the village.
+Cefalú is a pretty small town, so one day should be enough time for a visit.
+We started exploring the surroundings of Cefalù first, and eventually ended up in the historical center of the village.

-If you visit Cefalù, the first thing I recommend is wearing good footwear because to reach the best views of the so-called Norman Citadel, there will be a steep and rocky terrain.
+If you visit Cefalù, I recommend is wearing good footwear because there will be a steep and rocky terrain to reach the best views of the so-called Norman Citadel.

-My recommendation is that the first thing you do when you get to Cefalù, early in the morning, is going up to La Rocca; especially if you visit Sicily in summer as temperatures increase at midday.
+My recommendation is to go up to La Rocca first thing in the morning when you get to Cefalù, especially if you visit Sicily in the summer, as temperatures get hot at midday.

-In any case, although the path is not easy and you have to climb 278 steps carved into the Rocca under the scorching Sicilian sun, you will get rewarding views and you will immediately understand the structure of the city.
-It will also be a good way to burn all those tasty Pizze and Cannoli 😉
+Although you have to first climb the 278 steps that is carved into La Rocca under the scorching Sicilian sun, you will be rewarded with amazing views and immediately understand the structure of the city.
+It will also be a good way to burn off all those tasty Pizze and Cannoli.

 TEMPLE OF DIANA

-Halfway up the Rocca is the Temple of Diana.
-A temple created to worship the goddess of water and the moon.
-It is believed that this megalithic monument was built during the ninth century BC.
-C, being the only pre-classic era monument of Sicily.
+Halfway up La Rocca is the Temple of Diana, a temple created to worship the goddess of water and the moon.
+It is believed that this megalithic monument was built during the ninth century BC, being the only pre-classic era monument of Sicily.

-Do not expect too much from this temple.
-If you did not see any signal about the temple you would think it is any abandoned old construction.
-And it is a shame how ruined it is.
+Don’t expect too much from this temple.
+If you didn’t see signs about the temple, you would think it is just abandoned old construction.
+It is a shame how ruined it is.

 After another half an hour of ascent, we can find the ruins of the Norman Castle.
 This fortification was built to protect the city from possible attacks.
-It also offers a 360º view that uncovers a new view of the surroundings.
+It also offers a 360º view of the surroundings.

-We also discovered the Promontory of Torre Caldura, and the lookout tower located on the cape Caldura, dating from the 16th century.
+We also discovered the Promontory of Torre Caldura, the lookout tower located on the Cape Caldura, dating back to the 16th century.

-And of course we admired the shape of a Latin cross of the Cathedral of Cefalù, the main monument of the city.
+And of course, we admired the Latin cross at the Cathedral of Cefalù, the main monument of the city.

-If you look at the last image, the colorful of the bay on the left is nothing other than umbrellas that rival for having their own places in the sand .
-However, as the first thing we did in Cefalú was going up to La Rocca, from there we found the so-called Arrecife de Giudecca, where we could enjoy the sea almost for ourselves.
+If you look at the last image, the color of the bay on the left is nothing other than umbrellas in the sand.
+However, going up to La Rocca, we found the so-called Arrecife de Giudecca (Giudecca Reef), where we enjoyed the sea almost entirely by ourselves.

 THE FIRE OF CEFALÚ

-Also, climbing La Rocca we found part of the most recent sad history of Cefalù.
-On the upper left side of the last image you can see the mounts of Cefalù.
-These unfortunately burned in a fire on June 16, 2016.
-Practically 1 month before our visit to Cefalù.
+Also, on our walk up to La Rocca, we learned about recent sad events Cefalù.
+On the upper left side of the last image, you can see the mounts of Cefalù.
+These were unfortunately burned in a fire on June 16, 2016, about 1 month before our visit.

 It was a shame to see all the charred black mounts.
-But the worst thing is not only that there will have to pass more than 100 years to return to the previous state, but as they told us, the fire was caused by the mafia when the town hall withdrew the ranger concession to the private company that managed this service.
+The worst thing was not that it will take more than 100 years to restore this, but to learn from locals that the fire was started by the mafia when the town hall withdrew ranger concession to the private company that managed this service.

-This fact made us see the mafia not only as gangsters stories of the past, but something that unfortunately is still present and that we would see throughout the trip in other areas like waste disposal service, taxes, etc.
+This fact made us realized the mafia is unfortunately still very present in daily lives of the locals, even in other areas like waste disposal service, taxes, etc.

 Top attraction in Old town cefalù